rsleno/p3-fswd/README.md

 3. Click on ``` download json ``` to download the json file, call it client_secrets.json and store it in your project

-4. in login.html give the client id to
+4. In login.html give the client id to
 ``` data-clientid = "YOU_CLIENT_ID" ```

 #### Setting up Facebook authentification: